 With friendly staff, and a good location in a non-touristy part of Lake Lucerne, we really enjoyed our stay at Seehotel Waldstatterhof.

-1 bedroom apartment in Luterbach complex
+Christoph's 1 bedroom luxury apartment in Luterbach complex

 On my July 2017 visit to Lauterbrunnen I decided to stay in a self-contained apartment instead of at Camping Jungfrau where I had stayed on previous visits.
 The 1 bedroom apartment I booked for our week-long stay was in a complex of chalet-style buildings, just across the river from Camping Jungfrau on the Stechelberg road.